Alex Mendoza Law

 Traffic Ticket Attorney

-Discover the consequences of operating a vehicle without a valid driver’s license in Indiana.
+Discover the consequences of operating a vehicle without a valid driver’s license in Indianapolis, IN.
 Similar to other states, Indiana has laws in place that prohibit driving without a license.
 This article clarifies what constitutes a violation, the potential penalties involved, and the exceptions to this regulation.

 In general, anyone operating a motor vehicle on an Indiana highway must possess a valid driver’s license and be able to present it upon request.